How to do market research

 - Refine your approach as you learn from real customers

 Once you've validated your idea through market research, managing your business finances shouldn't slow you down.
-Xero helps you track your startup costs, monitor customer acquisition expenses, and measure the return on your marketing efforts, all in one place.
-Get one month free when you view Xero pricing plans and focus on growing your business, not managing spreadsheets.
+Xero helps you keep your finances organised from day one, so you can see exactly where your money goes.
+Get one month free when you view Xero pricing plans.

 FAQs on market research

-Here are answers to common questions about conducting market research for your small business.
+Here are answers to frequently asked questions about market research for your small business.

-What are the 4 main methods of market research?
+What are the four main methods of market research?

 The four main methods are surveys, interviews, focus groups, and observational research.
-Surveys gather quantitative data from many people, interviews provide deep qualitative insights, focus groups explore group dynamics, and observation reveals actual customer behaviour.
+Surveys gather quantitative data from many people, interviews provide deep qualitative insights, focus groups explore group dynamics, and observation reveals actual customer behaviour in real settings.

 Do I need to hire a professional or can I do market research myself?

 Most small businesses can conduct effective market research themselves using free tools and direct customer conversations.
-Consider hiring professionals only for complex projects, large-scale surveys, or when you need specialised expertise.
+Consider hiring professionals only for complex projects, large-scale surveys, or when you need specialised expertise in areas like statistical analysis.

 How long does market research typically take?

-Basic market research can take as little as a few days for simple surveys or a few weeks for more comprehensive studies.
+Basic market research can take as little as a few days for simple online surveys or a few weeks for more comprehensive studies involving interviews and focus groups.
 Start with focused research that answers your most pressing questions, then expand as needed.

 What's the difference between primary and secondary market research?

 Primary research involves collecting new data directly from your target customers through surveys, interviews, or observation.
-Secondary research uses existing data from government sources, industry reports, and competitor analysis.
+Secondary research uses existing data from government sources like Stats SA, industry reports, and competitor analysis.
+Most businesses benefit from starting with secondary research and then filling gaps with primary methods.

 Disclaimer